What to Do About Spider Bites

 - The area begins to look infected (increasing redness, pain, swelling, warmth, or pus).

-- Make sure garages, attics, and woodpiles are free of spider webs.
+- Be careful in garages and attics and around woodpiles.
+Make sure they are free of spider webs.

-- Make sure kids wear long sleeves and pants when playing around garages, attics, and woodpiles, etc.
+- Dress kids in long sleeves and pants when they're active around garages, attics, woodpiles, etc.

-- Firewood should be kept outside the house to avoid bringing spiders inside.
+- Keep firewood outside the house to avoid bringing spiders inside.